dmytro-anokhin/url-image/README.md

 **delay**

 Delay before `URLImage` fetches the image from cache or starts to download it.
 This is useful to optimize scrolling when displaying  `URLImage` in a `List` view.
 Default is `0.0`.

+## Styling Images

+`func resizable(capInsets: EdgeInsets, resizingMode: Image.ResizingMode) -> URLImage`
+Returns resizable `URLImage` object.
+This function matches the `resizable(capInsets:resizingMode:)` function of the `Image` object.
+Resizable is only applied to the remote image.
+The placeholder is not affected.